solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 Featureman is a pleasant guy talking about high-processed food concerned with its economy.
 Until I realized he's saltier than the TV dinners.
 Tom has worked with Hollywood's greatest actors as a stand-in, extra, and double, spanning forty years in Hollywood.
 From [Rock Hudson](https://en.wikipedia.org/wiki/Rock_Hudson) to Leslie Nielsen, he's worked with outstanding actors and actresses.
 And this is why I watch.
 Featureman's stories would make any mortal smile.
 God bless my vanilla pudding time with him.

-Astoundingly, Tom has four hundred thousand subscribers as of 2023.
+Astoundingly, Tom has four hundred thousand subscribers.

 ### 11foot8plus8 (Originally 11foot8)